 Château de Saint-Clair's centrepiece for barn-style celebrations is La Grange Saint-Clair, a former agricultural building reimagined by architect Roland Schweitzer into a 200 m² south-facing reception hall.
 The conversion kept the colombage (half-timber) framework intact while introducing floor-to-ceiling glazing that floods the interior with Normandy's soft coastal light.
-The barn seats 130 for dinner, comes equipped with connected lighting, ambient speakers, and a video projector, and has a 65 m² professional kitchen extension at the rear with direct caterer parking access.
-Sixteen round tables and bistro wooden chairs are provided, so couples can focus their budget on florals and table dressing rather than furniture hire.
+The glazed barn seats 130 for dinner, with sixteen round tables and wooden bistro chairs already part of the hire, so couples can put their budget into florals and table dressing rather than furniture.
+A professional kitchen extension gives caterers their own space and parking at the rear.

 Roland Schweitzer's glazed colombage barn delivers the raw timber aesthetic of a French grange with the luminosity of a contemporary gallery.